elba-docker/radvisor/man/radvisor-run-kubernetes.1.md

 ===========

 **radvisor run kubernetes** runs a collection thread that writes resource statistics to output CSV files using configurable intervals.
 While running, it collects statistics for Kubernetes pods, polling the Kubernetes API server to get a list of all active running pods that have been scheduled on the current machine's node, using the cgroup for each pod.
+Note that the Kubernetes command only supports cgroup v1.

 Needs to be a part of an active cluster and needs to be able to find the Kubernetes config file (or specified using **\--kube-config**).